Hundreds of millions pledged for African carbon credits at inaugural climate summit | Headlines

 "We must see in green growth not just a climate imperative but also a fountain of multi-billion dollar economic opportunities that Africa and the world is primed to capitalise," he said.
 Several speakers at the summit, however, said they had seen little progress toward accelerating climate financing.

 "There hasn't been any success for an African country in attracting climate finance," said Bogolo Kenewendo, a United Nations climate adviser and former trade minister in Botswana.
-She said Africa was still struggling to attract capital despite significant improvements to the investment environment in many countries, largely because of a perception the continent is too risky.
+Many investors still saw the continent as too risky, Bogolo said.

+Kevin Kariuki, a vice president at the African Development Bank, told Reuters the deals announced on Monday were "very welcome" but did not come close to filling the climate financing hole.
+He said African states would push at the COP28 later this year for the expansion of special drawing rights at the International Monetary Fund that could unlock $500 billion worth of climate finance, which could be leveraged up to five times.

+Patricia Scotland, secretary-general of the Commonwealth of 56 countries, said the pledged funding was more than symbolic, as it showed people understood the emergency, but that current climate finance flows to Africa were still "shockingly low".
+"The private sector really remains an untapped opportunity that now must be seized," Scotland told Reuters.
+"If you look at what we've got on thermal energy, on solar, on wind, on hydro, this is a powerhouse just waiting to be unleashed."

 More than 20 presidents and heads of government are expected to attend the summit from Tuesday.
-They plan to issue a declaration outlining Africa's position ahead of a U.N. climate conference later this month and the COP28 U.N. summit in the UAE from late November.
+They plan to issue a declaration outlining Africa's position ahead of a U.N. climate conference later this month and the COP28, which the UAE will host.
 INVESTMENTS

 The oil-producing UAE has been positioning itself as a climate financing leader in Africa.
 Emirati company Blue Carbon has been in discussions with Liberia and Tanzania to set up carbon credit trading by overseeing conservation of their natural resources.
 The $450 million commitment was announced by Hassan Ghazali, a UAE climate investment official.